Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Results

+Second, when agents are equally productive, the conditional probability that an optimal signal structure promotes $m$ equals the average probability, i.e., $\pi(0)=\bar{\pi}$.

+Third, the optimal signal structure is impartial when both agents exert the same level of effort, and it is discriminatory otherwise.
+Consequently, any impartial equilibrium must induce the same level of effort from the agents, while any discriminatory equilibrium must do the opposite.

 Finally, as the attention cost parameter $\lambda$ increases, any optimal signal structure becomes ``noisier,'' in that the conditional probabilities that it recommends the most productive agent for promotion become more concentrated around the average probability, i.e., $X$ and $Y$ are both decreasing in $\lambda$.
+For impartial optimal signal structures, we can strengthen the notion of informativeness to that of Blackwell.

 We next turn to agents' best response functions.
 The next lemma solves for an agent's best response to a given signal structure and the other agent's effort choice.